thibaultyou/prompt-library/prompts/git_branch_name_generator/README.md

 ### 📄 Description

-Analyzes project context, user requirements, and development workflow to create semantically meaningful git branch names.
-Adheres to best practices and team-specific conventions while incorporating appropriate branch type prefixes.
+This prompt analyzes project context, user requirements, and development workflows to create semantically meaningful git branch names.
+It adheres to best practices and team-specific conventions, enhancing project organization and streamlining development processes.

 ### 🔧 Variables

 - `{{PROJECT_CONTEXT}}`: Provides background information about the project
-- `{{USER_REQUIREMENTS}}`: Specifies the specific task or feature to be addressed in the branch
+- `{{USER_REQUIREMENTS}}`: Specifies the task or feature to be implemented
-- `{{DEVELOPMENT_WORKFLOW}}`: Describes the team's development process and branching strategy
+- `{{DEVELOPMENT_WORKFLOW}}`: Describes the team's development process
-- `{{TEAM_CONVENTIONS}}`: Outlines any team-specific naming conventions for branches
+- `{{TEAM_CONVENTIONS}}`: Outlines specific naming conventions used by the team
 - `{{CURRENT_BRANCH_NAME}}`: Optional input for the existing branch name, if applicable

 ### 📜 Prompt